BLACK FRIDAY DISCOUNT

 • Physical characteristics of the waste: powder, solid, viscous substances, pastes, sludge, liquid substance, gaseous substances

-4. Transport and dispose your waste properly – the company is responsible for its hazardous waste forever.
+4. Transport and dispose of your waste properly – the company is responsible for its hazardous waste forever.
+For this reason, it is crucial to have a well-defined waste disposal process, as well as both liquid and solid waste management procedures.
 To help ensure that hazardous waste is transported and disposed of properly, and to reduce your liability, choose a transporter that fulfills the following requirements:

 • Has a hazardous waste identification number